DC And Zebra Comics Announce Collaboration On Joker: The World Anthology

 Joker: The World is an anthology that brings together an international consortium of creators and publishers to explore diverse interpretations of the iconic DC Super-Villain.

-Among the esteemed contributors to this anthology, Zebra Comics PLC has enlisted the team of writer Dr. Ejob Gaius and artist Bertrand Mbozo'o Zeh to create a unique story titled "Black Therapy."
-Set against the rich backdrop of Cameroon, in the heart of Central Africa, "Black Therapy" marks a historic moment in comics: for the first time The Joker will be reimagined in an original story, tailored to a local audience, developed by an all-African creative team and placed within the vibrant tapestry of the African continent.
+Among the esteemed contributors to this anthology, Zebra Comics PLC has enlisted the team of writer Dr. Ejob Gaius and artist Bertrand Mbozo'o Zeh to create a unique story titled 'Black Therapy.'
+Set against the rich backdrop of Cameroon, in the heart of Central Africa, 'Black Therapy' marks a historic moment in comics: for the ?rst time The Joker will be reimagined in an original story, tailored to a local audience, developed by an all-African creative team and placed within the vibrant tapestry of the African continent.

 Joker: The World is slated for release on the Zebra Comics app and website on September 17, 2024, and at participating comic book shops, booksellers, and mass-market retailers/e-tailers in the United States, Spain, Germany, Italy, Brazil, Mexico, the Czech Republic, Turkey, Japan, Korea, Cameroon, Poland, and Argentina.

 To preorder this iconic comic, visit the Zebra Comics app or website at Zebra-Comics.
-Simply click preorder and you will be given firsthand access to Joker: The World once it's released this September.
+Simply click preorder and you will be given ?rsthand access to Joker: The World once it's released this September.

 Further details will be communicated in the lead-up to the anthology's September 17 release.